Insights and Updates

 What Does the DSO Formula Tell You?

-Lower DSO (Positive Indicator):
+Lower DSO (positive signal):

-• Cash is collected quickly from credit sales
+• Cash collected quickly from credit sales

-• Strong cash flow and liquidity
+• Strong liquidity

 • Efficient AR processes